Grand Guignol: Legacy and revivals

 Grand Guignol flourished briefly in London in the early 1920s under the direction of Jose Levy, where it attracted the talents of Sybil Thorndike, Noël Coward, and Richard Hughes (whose one-act play The Sisters' Tragedy was said to outshine even Coward's), and a series of short English "Grand Guignol" films (using original screenplays, not play adaptations) was made at the same time, directed by Fred Paul.
 Several of the films exist at the BFI National Archive.

 The Grand Guignol was revived once again in London in 1945, under the direction of Frederick Witney, where it ran for two seasons at the Granville Theater.
 These included premiers of Witney's own work as well as adaptations of French originals.

-In 2010, English director-writer, Richard Mazda, re-introduced New York audiences to the Grand Guignol.
+In 2010, English director-write Richard Mazda re-introduced New York audiences to the Grand Guignol.
 His acting troupe, The Queens Players, did six mainstage productions of Grand Guignol plays, and Mazda wrote new plays in the classic Guignol style.
 The sixth production, Theater of Fear, included De Lorde's adaptation of Poe's The System of Doctor Tarr and Professor Fether (Le Systéme du Dr Goudron et Pr Plume) as well as two original plays, Double Crossed and The Good Death alongside The Tell Tale Heart.